okcoders/2018-fall-javascript-2/class-02/README.md

 #### clear the priority form whenever you hit submit
 i.e the priority you just typed in is still in the form after you add it

-#### make the todo page
+#### make it so the user can mark a todo item as complete
-have a form that takes new todo names, and then render them on the page just like we do priorities
+You can use a [checkbox](https://getbootstrap.com/docs/4.0/components/forms/#checkboxes-and-radios) Or have a button that will like make the text strikedthrough or something

 #### Make it so the user can choose their daily highlight